-HARLOW MP Robert Halfon met local businesses and police, fire, and crime commissioner for Essex, Roger Hirst, at the Clock House pub in the town centre, in the hope of finding solutions to anti-social behaviour and drug problems.
+ANTI-SOCIAL behaviour and drug problems were the topic of discussion when Harlow MP Robert Halfon met local businesses and police, fire, and crime commissioner for Essex, Roger Hirst, at the Clock House pub in the town centre last week.

 Speaking about whether he thought the meeting would be a success, Mr Halfon said: “The proof of the pudding will be in the eating.
 We’ve got a big problem in this part of the town.

 “The shopkeepers tell me the problems they’re facing from anti-social behaviour in this part of the town.
 It doesn’t happen in the Water Gardens, it happens here, so there’s something wrong.